nymphtune/Cousera-Jupyter-Notebooks/README.md

 # Cousera-Jupyter-Notebooks
-All the .ipynb files from the Coursera courses i have successfully completed.
+<i>All the .ipynb files from the Coursera courses I have successfully completed.</i>